-And, while top-end Teslas will still cost you a pretty penny, there’s a burgeoning raft of electric vehicles (or ‘EVs’) at the economy end of the market: BMW’s new i3 update; Chevrolet’s non-Indian Bolt; Tesla’s own Model 3.
+And, while top-end Teslas will still cost you a pretty penny, there’s a burgeoning raft of electric vehicles (or ‘EVs’) at the economy end of the market: BMW’s new i3 update; Chevrolet’s non-UK Bolt; Tesla’s own Model 3.
 Even Mini has announced its plans to build an all-electric machine.

 Not keen to miss out on the wave of eco enthusiasm is Nissan – back with something newer, slicker and faster: a 2018 edition of its all-electric Leaf.

 Giving the first generation of its battery-powered hatchback a good zapping, Nissan’s stuffed the Leaf 2 full of nifty tricks and economical improvements – all in an effort to make it your e-runaround of choice.